pintu-crypto/pintu-api-sample-go/README.md

 It provides a few pieces of functionality:
 1. Sample code that connects and authenticates with the Pintu websocket client and wrappers to encode requests and decode responses.
 See the *client* module.
-2. A simple http server that provides an API to send liquidate requests, which are translated to market orders.
+2. A simple http server that provides an API to send order requests, which are translated to market orders.
 See the *endpoint* module.
-3. A simple module that handles liquidation requests and maintains the state of an active request.
+3. A simple module that handles order requests and maintains the state of an active request.
 It also subscribes to post trades for reporting purposes.
-See the *liquidation* module.
+See the *order* module.

 ## General Order Overview